Are Dogs Allowed on the Eurostar Train?

 Are There Plans for this to Change?

-Over the years there have been a number of campaigns and petitions to have the laws relating to the carriage of pets on the Eurostar changed.
+Over the years there have been a number of campaigns and petitions to have the laws relating to the carriage of pets on the Eurostar to and from London changed.

-On Change.org, there was also a smaller petition launched in 2020, that has amassed over 5000 signatures, with a steady number of new supporters.
+On Change.org, there was also a smaller petition launched in 2020, that had amassed over 13,000 signatures as of August 2023, with a steady number of new supporters.

 However, so far such attempts have not gotten anywhere.
+The organisers of the latter petition were told there was “small demand”, which I find surprising.
 There are no plans for the ban on pets travelling on the Eurostar to change anytime in the future.

 Alternatives to Taking Your Dog on the Eurostar